alaney2/cs225-final-project/ProjectProposal.md

 ## Graph Algorithms
 ### Traversal
 Depth First Search to visit all the nodes in our graph.
+The input to this algorithm will be our graph and the output of the traversal will be the number of nodes in the graph

 ### Algorithm #1
-Kirchhoff's Theorem to find the number of spanning trees in the graph.
-The input would be a graph, and the output would be a number that shows how many spanning trees there are in the input graph.
-The expected runtime is O(v) for a complete graph, and O(v^3) for a not complete graph.
+Pagerank.
+We will implement the standard pagerank algorithm to determine which are the most important sites on the class webpage.
+The starting weights will be determined by the number of times a link appears on a given page.
+The runtime complexity should be O(v+e), where v and e are vertices and edges respectively.
+We will use this method to determine the steady state probability vector if you start on the main course homepage.
+The input will be our graph and the output will be the steady state starting from the main course page.

 ### Algorithm #2
-Tarjan's strongly connected components algorithm or Kosaraju-Sharir's algorithm to find strongly connected components.
-Our input to this algorithm will be a series of nodes (URLs) and the output will be whether it is a strongly connected component or not.
-We expect the runtime of this algorithm to be linear (O(v+e)), where v and e are vertices and edges respectively.
+Algorithm #2 : Tarjan's strongly connected components algorithm.
+Our input to this algorithm will be our graph of the cs225 website and the output will be the sizes of the strongly connected components of the site and a representative from that component.
+We expect the runtime of this algorithm to be O(v+e), where v and e are vertices and edges respectively.
-We aim to have all algorithms run in at worst O(n2) time, for both Dijkstra’s Algorithm as well as Tarjan’s strongly connected components algorithm or
-Kosaraju-Sharir’s algorithm.

 ## Timeline